pgadmin-org/pgadmin4/README.md

 Setup of an environment on Windows is somewhat more complicated unfortunately, please see *pkg/win32/README.txt* for complete details.

-Once a virtual environment has been created and enabled, setup can continue from step 4 above.

-## Building the Web Assets
+# Building the Web Assets

 pgAdmin is dependent on a number of third party Javascript libraries.
 These, along with it's own Javascript code, SCSS/CSS code and images must be